nilutpolkashyap/python_projects/README.md

-# python_mini_projects
+# python_projects
-A collection of my mini projects using Python
+A collection of my projects using Python